bendalab/plottools/docs/code.md

 its own color and line style parameter.
 So the number of parameters tend to explode.
 And this then makes the functions cumbersome to use, because in the end one has to follow each parameter into the function to figure out which color or text it will change.
-This parameter following gets even worse in case of nested functions.
+This gets even worse in case of nested functions.

 One solution to this problem is provided by matplotlib's [rcParams](https://matplotlib.org/stable/tutorials/introductory/customizing.html).
 They